Hans de Boer: Life

-In February 1983 De Boer was nominated as Mayor of Haarlemmermeer, he resigned as a Member of the House of Representatives the same day he was installed as mayor, taking office on 13 March 1983.
-In September 1985 De Boer was appointed as Secretary-General of the Ministry of Welfare, Health and Culture, he resigned as mayor on 1 October 1985 and was installed as secretary-general, serving from 1 January 1986 until 16 October 1995.
-In October 1995 De Boer was nominated as chairman of the executive board of the Hospitals association (NVZ), he resigned as secretary-general the same day he was installed as chairman on 16 October 1995.
+In February 1983 De Boer was nominated as mayor of Haarlemmermeer, and he resigned as a member of the House of Representatives the same day he was installed as mayor, taking office on 13 March 1983.
+In September 1985 De Boer was appointed as Secretary-General of the Ministry of Welfare, Health and Culture; he resigned as mayor on 1 October 1985 and was installed as secretary-general, serving from 1 January 1986 until 16 October 1995.
+In October 1995 De Boer was nominated as chairman of the executive board of the Nederlandse Vereniging van Ziekenhuizen (NVZ), he resigned as secretary-general the same day he was installed as chairman on 16 October 1995.

 De Boer retired from active politic and became active in the private sector and public sector and occupied numerous seats as a corporate director and nonprofit director on several boards of directors and supervisory boards (Stork B.V., Stichting Pensioenfonds Zorg en Welzijn, European Cultural Foundation, Intertrust Group Transnational Institute, Max Havelaar Foundation and the World Press Photo) and served on several state commissions and councils on behalf of the government (Stichting Pensioenfonds ABP, Advisory Council for Spatial Planning, Environmental Assessment Agency and the Social and Economic Council).